 The effects of climate change have been felt by the people in Guinea-Bissau, particularly with regards to their economy.
 They have experienced a gradual rise in temperature and decreased rainfall.
 This adverse weather is affecting cashew production and is undermining the country’s economic growth in one of the world’s poorest places, where the majority of the citizens live below the poverty line.
 Most people in Guinea-Bissau rely upon agriculture as their main source of income, and the irregularity of cashew as a reliable cash crop is devastating.
 This unreliability on good harvests contributes to their food instability, and in some regions of the country, up to half of the households are food insecure.
 The country has been generally set back by political instability, as there have been many unsuccessful coups since the 1970s, and this has hindered both growth and poverty aid.
 The fact that cashews are not processed in the country but are sold raw also doesn’t help them to make more money.
 Experts say that potentially to remedy this problem, the country will need to increase their rice production in order to export that instead.

 In part because of the effects of climate change, the many small farmers of Guinea-Bissau that grow the cashew, Anacardium occidental, are vulnerable and can no longer depend on a stable production and income.

-Mission of the Republic of Guinea-Bissau to the United Nations, Research for World Sensorium, Published on World Sensorium original website.
+Mission of the Republic of Guinea-Bissau to the United Nations.
+This statement can be found on the World Sensorium original website.